 Managing Conduct Risk is an important backbone to our culture and customer experience as it helps us identify and manage risks that could jeopardise delivering fair outcomes for our customers.

-We all have a responsibility to manage conduct risk as we all create, influence and make decisions to ensure the fair treatment of our customers throughout their journey with us.
+We all have a responsibility to manage conduct risk as we all create and influence and make decisions to ensure the fair treatment of our customers throughout the customer's journey.

 Examples of Conduct Risk: